At Mayo Clinic

 E-mail: mun.dong-gi AT mayo DOT edu

-Anil K. Madugundu obtained his M.Tech. degree in Bioinformatics from University of Hyderabad.
+Anil K. Madugundu, Ph.D. obtained his Ph.D. degree from the Institute of Bioinformatics in Bangalore, India.
+Prior to that he received his M.Tech. degree in Bioinformatics from University of Hyderabad.
 He was a Senior Research Fellow at Central Research Institute of Dryland Agriculture in Hyderabad where he worked on the identification of abiotic stress-responsive genes in maize.
 He obtained the prestigious Bioinformatics National Certification and is funded by the BINC Junior Research Fellowship from DBT, Government of India.
-He is pursuing his Ph.D. degree at the Institute of Bioinformatics in Bangalore, India.
-He is currently working on computational analysis and interpretation of proteomics and next-generation sequencing data.
+He is currently working on computational analysis and interpretation of proteomics, next-generation sequencing and multi-omics data.

 E-mail: madugundu.anil AT mayo DOT edu